-Describe oxidation and reduction in chemical 1 reactions in terms of oxygen loss/gain (Oxidation state limited to its use to name ions, e.g. iron(II), iron(III), copper(II).)
+Describe oxidation and reduction in chemical reactions in terms of oxygen loss/gain (Oxidation state limited to its use to name ions, e.g. iron(II), iron(III), copper(II).)

-Define and identify an oxidising agent as a 2 substance which oxidises another substance during a redox reaction and a reducing agent as a substance which reduces another substance during a redox reaction
+- Define redox in terms of electron transfer, and identify such reactions from given information, which could include simple equations - Define and identify an oxidising agent as a substance which oxidises another substance during a redox reaction and a reducing agent as a substance which reduces another substance during a redox reaction